Podonos

 create_evaluator()

-If you want multiple types of evaluation, you can create multiple evaluators by calling create_evaluator()
+If you want multiple types of evaluation, create multiple evaluators by calling create_evaluator() multiple times.

 Name of this evaluation session.
 If empty, a random name is automatically generated and used.

 Description of this evaluation session.
-This field is purely for your record, so later you can see how you generated the output files or how you trained your model.
+This field is for your records, so later you can see how you generated the output files or trained your model.

 Evaluation type.
 One of the following: